DOI-USGS/ISIS3/Jenkins-CI.md

 These files are automatically pulled and built for DockerHub whenever new changes are made.
 Their images can be found here: [link](https://hub.docker.com/r/usgsastro/docker_linux_isisdeps/)

+These images are built with some system library dependencies of ISIS and an install of miniconda.

 # Jenkins Pipeline

-Most of the build process is specified in a groovy script: https://github.com/chrisryancombs/isis3_cmake/blob/cmake/isis/Jenkinsfile
+Most of the build process is specified in a groovy script: https://github.com/USGS-Astrogeology/ISIS3/blob/dev/Jenkinsfile

 Refer to this for syntax: https://jenkins.io/doc/book/pipeline/syntax/